September Update: How to Navigate the 2020 Economy

 The economy shrunk by 5% in Q1, and it is expected to contract by over 30% in Q2, according to Sam Khater, Vice President, Chief Economist and head of Economic & Housing Research Department at Freddie Mac.
 He also noted the impact on the labor market, citing historically high unemployment rates as well as the recent data showing jobs are rebounding faster than expected.
 Employment is 20 million below where it was in February, but it is 2.5 million off the low reported back in early April.

-For the week ending June 14, there were 12,300 auto loans and leases originated worth $386.9 million.
-The average origination balance for all auto loans and leases issued during this period was $31,464.
-The average subprime auto loan and lease amount was $30,473.
+For the week ending August 9, there were 14,300 auto loans and leases, totaling $387.4 million.
+Of those, 1,800 auto loans and leases went to consumers with a VantageScore® 3.0 credit score below 620 (generally considered subprime accounts).
+The average origination balance for all auto loans and leases issued in the week of August 9th was $27,180.
+The average subprime auto loan and lease amount was $25,308.

 First Mortgage Portfolio